 - £500 Application Fee - Membership fee of £250 per month - CVA Metering System Monthly Charge of £50 per month.
-CVA BM Unit Monthly Charge (other than for Supplier BM Unit) of £0 per month (this charge is levied on each pair of BM units in the case of an exempt generator); - For communication line and TIBCO charges, please refer to the ELEXON website - Notified Volume Charge per Gross Contract MWh at a rate of £0.0005/MWh - For all Base SVA BM Units a charge of £100 per month - For all Additional SVA BM Units a charge of £60 per month - SVA costs split: - 50 percent of costs are paid by generators on basis of metered energy volumes - A fixed fee of £0.00757 per SVA Metering System per month; - Remainder allocated on Suppliers Non Half Hourly MWh market share. - All remaining costs split on basis of metered energy volumes.
+CVA BM Unit Monthly Charge (other than for Supplier BM Unit) of £0 per month (this charge is levied on each pair of BM units in the case of an exempt generator); - For communication line and TIBCO charges, please refer to the Elexon website - Notified Volume Charge per Gross Contract MWh at a rate of £0.0005/MWh - For all Base SVA BM Units a charge of £0 per month - For all Additional SVA BM Units a charge of £60 per month has been made - SVA costs split: - 50 percent of costs are paid by generators on basis of metered energy volumes - A fixed fee of £0.00915 per SVA Metering System per month; - Remainder allocated on Suppliers Non Half Hourly MWh market share. - All remaining costs split on basis of metered energy volumes.

-Based on the information in Table 8 examples of charges to BSC Parties are provided.
+Based on the information in Table 08 examples of charges to BSC Parties are provided in the following tables.